 Knowing that Hindus practice so many festivals, I asked Putu if I could see one or maybe join in one.
 He told me that they had parades almost all the time and that it was a matter of timing to see one.
-Fortunately, while driving, we found one at the side of the road.
+Fortunately, while driving, we found one on the side of the road.

-"Do you want to follow them?"
+‘Do you want to follow them?’
 Putu asked and I was sort of processing the idea for a moment.

 We went inside a narrow path off the main road and followed the people wearing their traditional clothes and carrying colorful umbrellas.
 Some men were making sounds with their instruments.
 I hopped off the car to get a better view and feel of the parade and put on my sarong.

 Noticing the stranger, the girls curiously looked at my camera and then flashed a smile at me.
-"Hallo!" they said waving their hands.
+‘Hallo!’ they said waving their hands.

 We went past rice fields under the scorching heat of the day.
 When they found out a stranger was scurrying down with them, they were slightly shocked.
 They asked me where I was from and I proudly answered I came from the Philippines.
 They smiled and spoke words I didn’t understand.
 So I just smiled back.

-After what seemed like 15 minutes of walking through rice fields, I realized we were headed towards the beach.
+After what seemed like 15 minutes of walking through the rice fields, I realized we were headed towards the beach.
 What a surprise!

 This is the last stop where they do the ceremonial dance and prayer.
 We waited for a while because apparently, the priest was late.
 What I’ve learned about Bali is that it is a pretty laid-back island and the people are very relaxed.